 How do I recognise a souslik?

 Sousliks are ground dwelling rodents, from the same family as squirrels.
 They are small, around 20cm, and weigh from 200-300g.
 Males are generally larger than females but otherwise they look alike.
-Their bodies are generally slender yet they try and put on as much weight before they go to sleep in the autumn.
-They have short, dense, brown/grey fur.
+Their bodies are generally slender yet they try and put on as much weight before they hibernate in the autumn.
+They have short, dense fur ranging from orange to brown/grey.
 The underside can be lighter.
 They have large eyes, small ears and a short, brush-like tail.

 Sousliks dig extensive burrow systems to sleep and hibernate in.
 They have powerful legs and sharp claws which make them perfect diggers.
 They create two types of entrances to their holes, oblique and perpendicular to the ground, both around 5-6cm wide.
 They can be found in open spaces as well as at the base of trees or buildings.

-They normally dig one main burrow, the oblique one (above), with multiple ‚escape‘ borrows coming off it.
+They normally dig one main burrow, the oblique one (pictured above), with multiple ‚escape‘ borrows coming off it.
 These can be used to hide in if it‘s disturbed.
-The perpendicular hole (below), is a straight, deep hole into the ground (as if someone had previously had some sort of pole in the ground) and these are dug when the sousliks emerge from hibernation.
+The perpendicular hole (pictured below), is a straight, deep hole into the ground dug when the sousliks emerge from hibernation.
+They look as if someone had previously had some sort of pole in the ground!

 Souslik faeces are small and elongated, measuring up to 1 cm long.
 They are black, with one blunt end and the other long and pointed.
 It has a characteristic musky odor and can be found at the entrances to their burrows.